armaanchowfin/WebServerMF/readme.md

 - Program is not entirely thread-safe yet.
 Scalability is a concern and will likely lead to the discovery of concurrency bugs.
 - Error checking not yet implemented for most functions.

-## To be done:
-- Formally defining and implementing the Layer-5 protocol : In progress
-- Performance tests: No work done yet.